deibit/cleanddit/README.md

 ## Disclaimer

 This script comes with no warranty.
-It can break your browser experience and I don not recomend you to use it.
+It can break your browser experience and I do not recomend you to use it.